 The distance between a point $\vw$ and a curve $\gamma$ is

 Let $S_r$ be the circle centered at the origin with radius $r$.
+The expected distance between the old solution $\vw_0$ and shifted curve is

+In the limit of zero curvature, $\gamma$ is a straight line $\gamma(t) = (t, 0)$.
+In this case, the expected distance is

 Figure \ref{fig:curvature-displacement}(b)(c) shows that the expected distance's dependence on $\kappa$.
 Using both curves $\gamma_1$ and $\gamma_2$, the generalization ability of $\vw_0$ depends on the curvature at $\vw_0$.
 However, the type of dependence is affected by the type of curve used.
 In other words, the curvatures at points around $\vw_0$ affect how the curvature at $\vw_0$ affects generalization.
 Therefore, from these results alone, one cannot deduce whether minima with sharper curvatures generalize better or worse.
 To find a more definitive relationship between curvature and generalization, further investigation on the type of curves on the minimum is required.

 We emphasize that this example only serves as an intuition for connecting curvature to generalization.
 As a future direction, it would be interesting to consider different families of parametric curves, higher dimensional parameter spaces, and deforming in addition to shifting the minima.